 Special Consideration: Yellow Fever Vaccination

 Whether this vaccine is excreted in human milk is unknown.
-However, at least 2 cases of yellow fever vaccine-associated neurologic disease have been documented in infants, presumably associated with breastfeeding transmission of yellow fever vaccine virus.
-No testing has been done to detect the yellow fever vaccine virus in breast milk, so it can only be said that the vaccine virus was transmitted through breastfeeding, but it has not been definitively determined that transmission occurred via the breast milk.
+However, at least 3 cases of yellow fever vaccine–associated neurologic disease have been documented in infants, presumably associated with breastfeeding transmission of yellow fever vaccine virus.
+No testing has been done to detect the yellow fever vaccine virus in breast milk, so it can only be said that the vaccine virus was transmitted during breastfeeding, but it has not been definitively determined that transmission occurred via the breast milk.
 Therefore, breastfeeding is a precaution to yellow fever vaccination, and women should be cautioned to avoid this vaccination while breastfeeding.
 Since risk exists and there are many gaps in knowledge, breastfeeding mothers should be discouraged from traveling to yellow fever–endemic areas.
 However, if travel to a yellow fever–endemic area cannot be avoided or postponed, then the mother should be vaccinated.

 The American Academy of Pediatrics (AAP) 2001 Policy Statement: The Transfer of Drugs and Other Chemicals into Human Milk provides an overview of the compatibility or effects on breastfeeding of approximately 250 drugs.
-The pharmaceutical reference guide, Medications and Mothers’ Milk, is updated every 2 years and provides a comprehensive review of the compatibility or effects on breastfeeding of approximately 1,000 drugs, including generic and trade names, AAP recommendations, risk categories, pharmacologic properties, interactions with other drugs, suitable alternatives, theoretic and relative child dose, pediatric half-life, and many other pediatric concerns.
+The pharmaceutical reference guide, Medications and Mothers’ Milk, is updated every 2 years and provides a comprehensive review of the compatibility or effects on breastfeeding of approximately 1,000 drugs, including generic and trade names, AAP recommendations, risk categories, pharmacologic properties, interactions with other drugs, suitable alternatives, theoretic and relative child dose, pediatric half-life, and many other concerns.

 Special Consideration: Antimalarial Medications